 In Freshsales, you can customize lead scores by lead property and interactions—over email, in your application, and over the web.
 You can add points to leads that meet your buyer persona to prioritize leads you should be speaking to.
 You can also subtract points for leads that don’t match your qualifying criteria like a lead in a location that’s beyond your reach.
 This helps you weed out leads that are a waste of your time.

-Every time a lead engages with your business in some way—opened an email, visited website, etc, their lead score gets updated.
+Every time a lead engages with your business in some way—opened an email, visited your website, etc, their lead score gets updated.
 This gives you an in-depth understanding of their interest levels.
-Freshsales tracks week-on-week increase and decrease in lead score, and insights into factors that contributed to the score.
+Freshsales tracks week-on-week increase and a decrease in lead score, and insights into factors that contributed to the score.
 This information can help you effectively align your follow-up to the lead’s activity.

 Step 4: Lead distribution

 When your business is small, you know your sales team inside out, so manually assigning leads to the right sales reps is easy.
 But with the growth of your sales team as well as an increase in the number of leads, this old-school method will delay the lead response time.
 The sooner your sales reps contact the leads, the more likely they are to buy from you.
 Ideally, a good lead management system should have the capability to automatically assign leads to sales reps based on certain set criteria.
 By distributing leads to the right territories and sales reps, your sales team can prioritize their leads better.